 No One's Talking About: Single-Payer

 Washington's abuzz about healthcare, but why isn't a single-payer plan an option on the table?
-Bill Moyers speaks with California Nurses Association representative Donna Smith about how our broken system is hurting ordinary Americans and features coverage of our National RN Day of Action in DC with RN leaders
+Bill Moyers speaks with California Nurses Association representative Donna Smith about how our broken system is hurting ordinary Americans and features coverage of our National RN Day of Action in DC with RN leaders.

 Real News Network

 Covers Our D.C.
-Healthcare Rall
+Healthcare Rally

-attacks on Canadian healthcare by actually asking Canadians what they
+attacks on Canadian healthcare by actually asking Canadians what they want.

 The Progressive Pulse

-Talks Healthcare With Small Business
+Talks Healthcare With Small Business Owner

 about his vision for national health reform.
-Interview by Adam
+Interview by Adam Searing.

-Please Share This Video Alert With
+Please Share This Video Alert With friends!

 Healthcare justice for all!